 Nature Providore – 88 Duthy St, Malvern.
 With a seasonal menu, you can never get bored.
 The food is seasonal and organically grown to make the freshest cold pressed juices and smoothies.
 For the food, you must try the organic breakfast bowl, smoothie bowl or spelt flatbread.
 You’ll be singing.

-Not Guilty Blends – Corner of Liverpool Street and Hindley Street, Adelaide, South Australia.
+Not Guilty Blends – Corner of Liverpool Street and Hindley Street, Adelaide.
 This little shop is located conveniently next to Uni SA and Adelaide Uni Medical School when you’re in need of brain food.
 They have a variety of smoothies, juices and smoothie bowls to choose from OR you can make your own!

 Nutrition Republic – 92-94 King William Rd, Goodwood.
 This hip vegetarian/vegan/gluten free/raw friendly café is an institution of health in the mass of raw vegan eateries with their strong and nourishing menu.
 I often find myself dreaming of the smoothie bowls (you wouldn’t even know they are vegan) and their egg and quinoa slice which comes in a few flavours and you can choose to have it with or without salad or even go the whole (vegetarian) hog and top it with a fried egg.
 Opting to only offer cow’s, coconut and nut milk is a conscious move.
 The chai with coconut milk tastes as though it’s the way chai is supposed to be!
 Nutrition Republic has also opened up at Plant4Bowden and Flinders University.